karlssberg/Motiv/docs/Or.md

 ﻿# Logical OR `|`

-A logical OR operation can be performed on two specifications using the `|` operator `left |  right`, or alternative using the Or method `left.Or(right)`.
+You can perform a logical OR operation on two propositions in two ways: using the `|` operator `left | right` or the Or method `left.Or(right)`.
-This will produce a new specification instance that is the logical OR of the two specifications.
+Both approaches produce a new proposition that represents the logical OR of the two input propositions.
-When evaluated, both operands will be evaluated, regardless of the outcome of the left operand—in other words, it is not _short-circuited_.
+When evaluating the resulting proposition, both operands will be evaluated, regardless of the outcome of the left operand.
+In other words, the logical OR operation is not short-circuited.

 For example: